 Hello there!
 I’m Christine; a mother, writer, photographer, knitter, seamstress, and avid home cook.
-I live with my husband and two young sons in Providence, Rhode Island.
+I live with my husband and three young children in Providence, Rhode Island.
 My writing and photography are inspired by the farmland and coasts of my adopted home state, though my love of the natural world was awakened during childhood summers spent in Northern Michigan.
 When I’m not traveling and exploring with my family, I can be found fussing away in my community garden plot, perusing the farmers market for dinner inspiration, wrangling my backyard chickens, or nestled in at home with a pair of knitting needles.

 I am the author of Icy, Creamy, Healthy, Sweet (Roost, 2016), Little Bites (Roost, 2015) and Markets of New England (The Little Bookroom, 2011).
 My writing has appeared in Country Living, The Boston Globe, and Edible Rhody, among many other local and national publications.

 Here are a few FAQ’s in case you’re curious:

 How did you get started with your writing career?

 My journey as a published writer has been quite a winding road.
 I started with no connections, no clips…just pure determination and hard work.
 When I decided that I wanted to write for magazines, I checked out a bunch of freelance writing books from the library, learned to write a killer query letter and started contacting editors.
 There is really no magic bullet, no secret formula…just hard work, determination and an ability to pick yourself up after each rejection letter (and trust me, there are a ton of those!).
 The site that I find most helpful is mediabistro.com…there is an annual fee, but there is great content, such as the “How to Pitch” section and “Pitches that Worked” section.
 These two sections really helped me tailor each query letter so that it was appropriate for the magazine I was pitching.